GenCloud/ioc_container/README.md

     }

 ```
-3) Default methods of context
+3) Default methods of channel
 - scheduling
 ```java
         // Executes an asynchronous tasks.
 Tasks scheduled here will go to an default shared thread pool.